jennaknudsen/jennaknudsen/README.md

 ## Interests

-I am primarily interested in learning how to use:
+I'm always willing to learn new programming languages and frameworks, and right now I am especially interested in learning how to use:

 * React.js
 * Angular.js
+* TypeScript
 * PHP
 * Arduino